Karce/gupaxtk/DIFFERENCES.md

 ## Security

-With the upgrade of dependencies, cargo audit show no warnings instead of 5 vulnerabilities and 4 allowed warnings.
+With the upgrade of dependencies, cargo audit show no warnings instead of 5 vulnerabilities and 4 allowed warnings for Gupax.